 Make Ahead: Prepare the sauce and sear the beef in advance.
 Store separately in airtight containers in the refrigerator for up to 3 days.
 Reheat gently when ready to serve.

+Rice Tips: Use long-grain rice or cilantro-lime rice for added flavor.
 Enjoy this timeless Sabana de Res recipe as a celebration of bold, smoky, and tangy flavors in every bite!